ludofiorio/labs_comp_inte/report.md

  ````

 #### LAB 2 November 13
-- I've implemented 4 more strategies to play Nim and I've optimized the optimal strategy, this last solution was communicated to the teacher assistant with an email
+- I've implemented 4 more strategies to play Nim.
+- Alberto Ricatto and me optimized the optimal strategy, this version of optimal was communicated to the teacher assistant with an email
-- the fitness function is simply playing 100 matches (50 playing first and 50 playing second) after less than 50 games the code is able to spot the optimal strategy among the other fives
+- the fitness function is simply playing 100 matches (50 playing first and 50 playing second) after less than 50 games the code is able to spot the optimal strategy among the other fives.
+That means that at the end the probabilty to pick a strategy other than the perfect one is zero while at the beginning all had the same probabilty.
+- I tried to adjust the tweaking function to have smaller variations on time, but this doesn't seem to work so I commented the code
 #### LAB 9 December 3 (final commit)
 - to solve the problem I've implemented two strategies:
    - the first one is a classical GA with a lot of try, I've implemented a set of crossover functions, a tournament function, and a mutation function.
 I can solve the problem for the instances one and two but it takes a lot of epoches